Candloid/bencode/README.md

 # bencode
-A Python library to encode and decode `b-encode` codes.
+A Python library to encode and decode `Bencode` codes.
 Is it me or did it just rhythm like a rap?

 ## How to use
 ### Importing